 Published 31 March 2026

 There is a particular kind of stress that doesn’t show up on a sick day form.
 It’s the kind that accumulates quietly — in the gap between who you are trying to be and what your days actually look like.
 You are still showing up.
 Still delivering.
 Still holding things together for everyone around you.
 But internally, something has shifted.
 The clarity you once had feels harder to access.
 The decisions that used to come easily now feel weighted.
 And the version of yourself you were building toward seems a little further away than it did.
+This is the stress that coaching is built for.

 One of the most useful reframes coaching offers is this: stress is information.
 It is not evidence that you are failing, or that you chose the wrong path, or that you simply cannot cope.
 It is a signal — pointing to where something in your life, work, or sense of self needs attention.